joetan79/stakewars-iii/challenges/challenge_5.md

   || echo "Not supported"
 ```

-If you see this output you should be fine!
+The result below was telling you fine!

 ```
  Supported